travelping/cennsonic/kube/README.md

 ### Install

-Before installation it is better to get familiar with the IP addresses terms used.
+Before installation it is better to get familiar with IP addresses terms used.

 #### Node IP